-Surrounded by Humboldt Redwoods State Park, which has the largest remaining stand of virgin redwoods in the world, this 31-mile portion of old Highway 101 runs parallel to Hwy 101 and is accessible by most vehicles.
+This 31-mile portion of historic Highway 101, which runs parallel to the modern Highway 101 and is accessible by most vehicles, is surrounded by Humboldt Redwoods State Park, which has the largest remaining stand of virgin redwoods in the world.
 Ave. of the Giants Google Map.

 Picnic, camp, hike, swim, fish, raft or bike ride in the cool hush of the redwood forest.
 As the main artery into the heart of Humboldt Redwoods State Park the Avenue of the Giants provides access to numerous hiking trails and memorial groves.
 Stop at the posted trail heads and access roads--you won't be disappointed!
 There are also a number of spots from which you can access the Eel River for fishing, swimming and other water fun.